knowledgepixels/nanodash/README.md

 Nanodash
 ========

-Nanobench is now called Nanodash!
+Nanodash was previously called Nanobench.

 Nanodash is a client to browse and publish nanopublications.